 - and in being ready to avenge all disobedience when your obedience might be completed.

 - You see things according to outward appearance.
-If someone did – and does – persuade himself to be of the Anointed, let him consider this about himself again; that just as he’s in Christ, so also are we.
+If someone has persuaded himself to be of the Anointed, let him consider this about himself again; that just as he’s in the Anointed, so also are we.

 - For even if I boast somewhat more abundantly about our authority – which the Lord gave to build up and not to tear you down – I won’t be ashamed,